as-cii/Nustache.i18n/README.md

 {{ localize "key" }}
 ```

+## Installation
+Just search for `Nustache.i18n` on NuGet and install it in your solution.

 ## Usage
 Nustache.i18n provides two simple, but effective, methods to translate templates.

 ### Localizable tags extraction
-This helper allows you to search for all the localizable tags on the template.
+This method allows you to search for all the localizable tags on the template.
 ```csharp
 string template = File.ReadAllText("file");
 List<string> keys = Localizer.ExtractLocalizableKeys(template);
 ```

 ### Effective Translation
-This helper does the actual translation.
+This method does the actual translation.
 You can also provide a placeholder that will come up when a translation cannot be found.
 ```csharp
 string placeholder = "<translation.missing>";
 var translations = new Dictionary<string, string>